 The first decade of the Cybis porcelain ‘brand’ existence was a bit of a Wild West show, to say the least.
 Unlike subsequent decades which came under Marylin Chorlton‘s ownership, most of the 1950s pieces are both a blessing and a curse to collectors.
 A curse because almost all of them were cast from commercially purchased molds – meaning that there are many examples of the same figurine that were not made by Cybis.
-Also a curse because apparantly quite a few of the actual Cybis ones left the studio without a Cybis stamp on them.
+Also a curse because apparantly quite a few of the actual Cybis ones left the studio without a Cybis stamp on them, or with stamps whose ink/paint faded to near-invisibility over the ensuing decades.
 But a blessing because in some instances it’s possible to identify it as Cybis even if it doesn’t have the Cybis stamp.

 1950s Stamps and Design Numbers

 This is the stamp most often seen, usually in blue, brown, or black although I have seen one example stamped in red.
 These were applied to the underside either before or after the final firing. (“Fine China” was a separate stamp that was not always used.)

 The default design number for Cybis religious pieces was the “2” series – either a three or four digit number beginning with 2.
 Some of the 1960s and 1970s Old Testament portraits were given 400 series design numbers but all of the 1950s oldies were put into the 2’s.
 Each of the multiple molds required to create each individual sculpture was marked in pencil with the relevant design number.
 For example if design #202 required four individual mold components (body, two hands, and a halo) each piece cast from those molds would have 202 put onto it in pencil.
 Normally the only design number remaining visible after the piece was completed was the one on the bottom; it would/should be erased before the piece was shipped to a retailer but sometimes times it was not removed.